NgrNxk/view-spot-finder/README.md

 ## Build

-As this project is using [serverless] and C#, you should have both installed and configured.
+As this project is using [serverless] and C#/.netcore3.1, you should have both installed and configured.
 Then you can call:

 (for Windows)
 ```bat